travelster/DBGallery/AI/facial-recognition.md

 Repeat Step 1 & 2 for all the names of the 'Unidentified Person" names.
 In most cases, this needs to be done only once per person.

+## When the AI doesn't detect a known face
 There may be times when the AI doesn't recognize that person in subsequent uploads, due to lighting conditions, blurry photos, or the angle of the face.
 When that happens, click on the face and select that name from the existing list of names.
 As this is done the AI will learn to recognise the person more accurately.
 <p style="margin-left: 5%;"><img style="border: 1px solid grey;" width="60%" src="/assets/Faces Dropdown List.png" alt="Faces Dropdown List"/></p>